Irish motorists may be taxed on distance driven rather than excise on fuel

 A minimum rate of VRT of 10 per cent on the value of a car would also apply to ensure that cars with the lowest emissions still pay a certain level of tax, ensuring that income to the State remains stable.

 Environmental taxes in Ireland are projected to take in €3.55 billion this year.
 Excise rates on petrol and diesel have remained unchanged since 2012, with 58.7 cent excise and a 4.6 carbon charge on a litre of petrol.
-The corresponding rates for diesel are 47.9 cent and 5.3 cent.
+The corresponding rates for diesel are 47.9 cents and 5.3 cents.

 The Department of Finance tax strategy papers, which include the study of environment tax, says there is a “strong environmental rationale” for eliminating this gap.